Shangmin-Chen/Whisperrr/docs/getting-started/QUICK_START.md

 3. Frontend service last

 **Note:** Each service automatically loads its `.env` file at startup.
 No need to manually source or export variables.

+**For Remote Deployment:** Use production mode for the frontend (`npm run build && npx serve -s build -l 3737`) instead of development mode (`npm start`).
+Production mode serves optimized static files and is better suited for remote access.

 ## Environment Variables Explained